ybly/blog/src/posts/project/yinboly-portfolio.md

 - **`gatsby-remark-prismjs`**: Adds syntax highlighting to code blocks in markdown files using [PrismJS](https://prismjs.com/).

 - **`gatsby-plugin-manifest`**: The manifest provides configuration and icons.

+- **`gatsby-plugin-image`**: The Gatsby Image plugin handles the hard parts of producing images in multiple sizes and formats to optimize image loading and performance.